 Let us examine the aforementioned flossing options for ease of use and also evaluate cost.

 Get ready to pull a long strand of waxy thread from that floss container!
 Although flossing should be top of the list in most dental hygiene routines, it is often neglected; but for braces wearers, it is simply a must.

 Ease of Use: The traditional flossing technique can often be difficult for those with braces as the user has to thread the floss under the wire of the braces to get in between teeth and gums.
-To make this task easier, it is recommended to incorporate into the routine an inexpensive floss threader that can be purchased online or at the local drug store.
+To make this task easier, it is recommended to incorporate into the routine an inexpensive floss threader, such as the DenTek Floss Threaders.
 When using the floss threader, simply guide the floss string – at least 18 inches long – through the loop and then use it to direct the floss under the wire of the braces, away from the gums, to prevent injury.

 You’ll want to ensure you are using waxed floss; non-waxed floss tends to get caught on braces and leave behind shreds or remnants of string particles.

 Cost: One big advantage of traditional flossing is that it is quite inexpensive.
 You can purchase a pack of floss threaders and approximately 5 packages of floss for under $20, which will last an entire year.

 - Makes flossing around braces and dental work a breeze

 - Simple loop fits any type of floss